Two Hip-Hop Books For The Kiddies That You Have To Cop for Christmas

 “My daddy says hip hop is a heat wave of hues blended and spun.
 Like crayons bright and bold melting in the hot sun.
 From the top to the bottom, bottom to the top, just remember my son that hip hop don’t stop.”

 The illustrations for this book are done by Audeva Joseph.
-This book is available at www.nelsonpublishingbooks.com.
+This book is only available at Amazon.com.

 Both books are “must-have” and are great additions to a young reader’s early library.